The landscape of

 Market direction

-European sovereign autonomy adds another axis: control over sensors, timing components, and—critically—over geospatial priors and their update pipelines.
-The practical meaning of “infrastructure-independent autonomy” is not only operating without satellite signals, but doing so without depending on external data permissions, foreign supply chains, or opaque trust anchors that can be withdrawn when geopolitical conditions change.
+European autonomy adds another dimension: control of sensors, timing, and especially geospatial data and update pipelines.
+“Infrastructure-independent autonomy” isn't just operating without satellites.
+It's operating without depending on foreign data, external permissions, supply chains you don't control, or trust anchors that disappear when politics change.